MycroftAI/documentation/_pages/mycroft-software-hardware.md

 ### Wake Word detection

 A Wake Word is a phrase you use to tell Mycroft you're about to issue a command.
-By default this is `Hey Mycroft`, but you can configure your own **Wake Word** in your [Mycroft Home](https://home.mycroft.ai) account.
+By default, this is `Hey Mycroft`, but you can configure your own **Wake Word** in your [Mycroft Home](https://home.mycroft.ai) account.

 There are two technologies that Mycroft.AI currently uses for **Wake Word** detection:

 * [PocketSphinx](https://github.com/cmusphinx/pocketsphinx): PocketSphinx is part of the broader [CMUSphinx package](https://cmusphinx.github.io/), developed by [Carnegie Mellon University](https://www.cmu.edu).
 PocketSphinx is a lightweight speech recognition engine, specifically tuned for handheld and mobile devices.

 Because PocketSphinx is trained on English speech, your **Wake Word** currently needs to be an English word, like `Hello Mike`, `Hi there Mickey` or `Hey Mike`.
 Wake Words in other languages, like Spanish, French or German, won't work as well.

 * [Precise](https://mycroft.ai/documentation/precise): Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn't matter what *words* you want to use for your **Wake Word**.
 Instead, you train it on *sounds*.
 The downside is that Precise needs to be trained on your chosen **Wake Word**.
 Precise has been the default **Wake Word** Listener for each Mycroft Device since mid-March 2018.
 Prior to this date, PocketSphinx was the default.